Isabella-Mitchell/fledgling-bird-game/TESTING.md

 - Google Maps Geocoding Service
     - I cannot add approiate restrictions to the Google Maps Geocoding Service.
 This should be changed to the Google Maps Javascript API.

+- Game view on mobile should automatically scroll up to the top
+    - The game requires the user to scroll up and down on mobile.
+A resolution to this would improve user experience.

 Back to [README.md](/README.md#testing)